Advanced Liver Disease Evaluation in India

 Evaluation and Diagnosis of Liver Diseases

 Accurate diagnosis of liver disease requires careful clinical evaluation and specialized investigations.
-These assessments help determine the underlying cause of liver dysfunction and guide appropriate treatment planning.
+These assessments help determine the underlying cause, stage of liver damage, and guide appropriate treatment planning, including the need for advanced medical, surgical, or transplant-based care.

 Diagnostic evaluation may include: